Projects

 Under Almedalsveckan 2014 intervjuade jag några av intervjupersonerna från reportaget ”Här slutade flykten från helvetet” på biografen Roxy i Visby.
 Arrangemanget var en del av Röda Korsets temadag för medmänsklighet.
 Läs och lyssna på de gotländska mediernas rapportering om arrangemanget nedan.

 Under hösten 2016 var mitt reportage en del av Gotlands Museums utställning ”Välkommen till Sverige”.
-Utställningsperioden avslutades den 14 januari 2017 med att jag modererade ett panelsamtal om flyktingmottagande, integration och möjligheter under temat ”Välkommen till Gotland”.
+Utställningsperioden avslutades den 14 januari 2017 med att han modererade ett panelsamtal om flyktingmottagande, integration och möjligheter under temat ”Välkommen till Gotland”.